apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/cluster-management/delete-postgresql-cluster-kubectl.md

 ---
-title: Delete a MySQL Cluster
+title: Delete a PostgreSQL Cluster
-description: How to delete a MySQL Cluster
+description: How to delete a PostgreSQL Cluster
-keywords: [mysql, delete a cluster]
+keywords: [PostgreSQL, delete a cluster]
 sidebar_position: 6
 sidebar_label: Delete protection
 ---

-# Delete a MySQL Cluster
+# Delete a PostgreSQL Clusterr

 ## Termination policy